 Tanzania employment compliance laws apply to all the work employees do with your company.
 For example, employees cannot work more than nine hours a day or 45 hours a week.
 They must receive a one-hour unpaid lunch break after working five continuous hours.

 If an employee works over their regular allotted time, they should get overtime pay.
-Overtime cannot exceed 50 hours a week or 12 hours a day.
+No employee can work more than 12 hours in a day, and overtime cannot exceed 50 hours in a four-week cycle.
 Normal overtime pay is 1.5 times their regular rate, while overtime on a public holiday or rest day is two times their normal pay.

 Successfully Onboarding Employees